GS1 Australia Terms of Trade

 4. Invoice Aggregation

 In the event that your organisation has multiple membership subscriptions, GS1 Australia offers the ability to aggregate invoices to a “Parent” account.
-For frequent users of Testing Services, we also offer the ability to aggregate these invoices to a monthly account.
+For frequent users of Testing and Photography Services, we also offer the ability to aggregate these invoices to a monthly account.

 Please contact the Customer Support team on 1300 227 263 or +61 3 9558 9559 to learn more.